Belize

 Volunteer in Belize

-With the ingredients that make up Belize, it’s hard to believe that it is often forgotten from many destination bucket lists.
-It's a land with a foothold in emerald jungles and the other in sapphire seas containing the Belize Barrier Reef.
+With the ingredients that make up Belize, it's hard to believe that it's often forgotten from many destination bucket lists, especially as it's a land with a foothold in emerald jungles and the other in a sapphire sea containing the Belize Barrier Reef.
 The only thing separating these adventure zones is the pristine beaches that this part of the world is famed for.
-It’s a stunning Central American country sizzling with Caribbean flavour, welcoming everyone to the party...
+Volunteer in Belize and experience a stunning Central American country sizzling with Caribbean flavour, welcoming everyone to the party.

-Come dive fanatics, culture vultures, music lovers, beach bums and diehard daredevils because whatever you’re looking for, Belize has it in stock!
-Come for the largest reef in the Northern hemisphere, the mystery of the Great Blue Hole, the exotic wildlife that prowls the jungles, the rich ethnic histories, and the fascinating, ancient cultures, and since Belize is offering you so much, why not give back?
-Your mission, if you choose to accept it, is to volunteer in Belize, helping to conserve the reefs and protect a UNESCO World Heritage Site from the severe threats facing our oceans - join us on the Belize Marine Education and Conservation Project today!
+Come dive fanatics, culture vultures, music lovers, beach bums, and diehard daredevils because Belize has whatever you are looking for!
+Come for the largest reef in the Northern Hemisphere, the mystery of the Great Blue Hole, the exotic wildlife that prowls the jungles, the rich ethnic histories, and fascinating ancient cultures - and since Belize offers so much, why not give back?
+Your mission, should you accept, is to volunteer in Belize and join us on the Belize Marine Education and Conservation Project, where you'll help conserve the reefs and protect a UNESCO World Heritage Site from the severe threats facing our oceans.

 Projects Do More